GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-02_project1.md

 ```

 Data was taken from: : Biodiversity Exploratories Instrumentation Project (BExIS dataset ID 24766).​
 The data given is  made publicly available under the Creative Commons Attribution License (CC BY).
-Add the citations and License reference in your Project
+Add the citations and License reference in your Project.

-***tip: the data you got came straight from the sensors.
+***Tip: the data you got came straight from the sensors.
 These sensors can fail to accurately capture the temperature.***